deejaygraham/deejaygraham.github.io/_posts/2014-12-01-breaking-code-dependencies-with-inplace-refactoring.md

 Add to this, the majority of the unit test frameworks I have used don't support testing code in executables.

 ## In-Place Refactoring

 One way around this is to use an inplace refactoring technique.
-I've used this a number of times, so thought it was time I captured it in a gist.
+I've used this a number of times, so thought it was time I captured it in a set of code examples.

 Basically, I wrote a tiny, super-simple unit test framework that can be added to a project as a single .cs file.
 As part of the framework, I am "spoofing" a